 Due to the intricate nature of construction law, it’s important to have a South Carolina home construction attorney on your side.
 It’s also important to be aware of the length of your home’s warranty – and the specific part of the home covered.
 For instance, your HVAC system may come with a 2-year warranty, while structural defects are covered for 10 years.

 “Implied warranties” also exist under South Carolina law and may extend beyond the length of your warranty.
 This means that you may have grounds to sue your home builder even if the warranty in your contract has expired.
 Call David Taylor Law to confirm if you have a case.

 Some defects are glaringly obvious, while others take longer to become evident.
-Some common construction defects that impact office parks, neighborhoods and multi-tenant developments include:
+Some common construction defects include the following:

 - Improper installation of HVAC system, appliances, etc.

-If you’re experiencing issues with your residential or commercial building, you may be eligible for damages to compensate for the cost of repairs.
-The Myrtle Beach construction attorneys at David Taylor Law are licensed in South Carolina to handle your case and to fight for the damages you’re entitled to.
+If you’re experiencing issues with your new home, you may be eligible for damages to compensate for the cost of repairs.
+The home construction attorneys at David Taylor Law are licensed in South Carolina to handle your case and to fight for the damages you’re entitled to.